Cash-subadditive risk measures without quasi-convexity: Additional results and technical discussions

 \subsection{Comonotonic quasi-convexity}

-Since law-invariant, quasi-convex and cash-subsdditive risk measures are SSD-consistent (Lemma \ref{lem:SSD}), a general law-invariant cash-subadditive risk measure (such as VaR in Section \ref{sec:pre}) does not admit a representation via the lower envelope of a family of law-invariant, quasi-convex and cash-subsdditive risk measures.
+{Let $(\Omega, \mathcal{F}, P)$ be a nonatomic probability space.} Since law-invariant, quasi-convex and {{cash-subadditive}} risk measures are SSD-consistent (Lemma \ref{lem:SSD}), a general law-invariant cash-subadditive risk measure (such as VaR in Section \ref{sec:pre}) does not admit a representation via the lower envelope of a family of law-invariant, quasi-convex and {cash-subadditive} risk measures.
 One remaining question is whether a law-invariant cash-subadditive risk measure can be represented as the infimum of a set of law-invariant cash-subadditive risk measures with some other properties.
 For such a representation, we need comonotonic quasi-convexity. \begin{itemize} \item[] \emph{Comonotonic quasi-convexity}: $\rho(\lambda X+(1-\lambda) Y) \leq \max \{\rho(X), \rho(Y)\}$ for all comonotonic $(X, Y) \in \X^2$ and $\lambda \in[0,1]$. \end{itemize} The property of comonotonic quasi-convexity appeared in various contexts; e.g., \cite{X13}, \cite{TL15} and \cite{LW19}.
 Before showing the representation result, we first give the following equivalence result demonstrating the relations among several properties of $\rho$, similarly to Lemma \ref{lem:SSD}. \begin{lemma} If $\rho:\X\to\R$ is a cash-subadditive risk measure, then $\rho$ is law invariant and quasi-convex if and only if $\rho$ is SSD-consistent and comonotonic quasi-convex. \end{lemma} \begin{proof} The ``only if" part follows directly from Lemma \ref{lem:SSD}.
 We prove the ``if" part.
 Suppose that $\rho$ is SSD-consistent and comonotonic quasi-convex.
 It is clear that $\rho$ is law invariant by taking $X\laweq Y$ and observing $X\succeq_2 Y$ and $Y\succeq_2 X$.
-For all $X,Y\in\X$, take $X^c,Y^c\in\X$ such that $(X^c,Y^c)$ is comonotonic, $X^c\laweq X$, and $Y^c\laweq Y$.
-It follows that $\lambda X^c+(1-\lambda)Y^c\succeq_2 \lambda X+(1-\lambda)Y$ for all $\lambda\in[0,1]$ \citep[see e.g.,][Theorem 3.5]{R13}.
-Hence, we have
+For all $X,Y\in\X$, take $X^c,Y^c\in\X$ such that $(X^c,Y^c)$ is comonotonic, $X^c\laweq X$, and $Y^c\laweq Y$. {Again, by Theorem 3.5 of \cite{R13}, we have $\lambda X^c+(1-\lambda)Y^c\succeq_2 \lambda X+(1-\lambda)Y$ for all $\lambda\in[0,1]$.} Hence, we have

 which indicates that $\rho$ is quasi-convex. \end{proof}

 With the extra requirement of comonotonic quasi-convexity, we obtain a unifying umbrella for the representation of cash-subadditive risk measures with various properties.
 This result is parallel to the result of \cite{JXZ21} on monetary risk measures, where comonotonic convexity \citep{SY06, SY09} is in place of our comonotonic quasi-convexity.